Private, In-Home Tutoring in Marblehead, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Marblehead students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Marblehead, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Marblehead Public Schools emphasize the importance of implementing educational technology into the curriculum to enhance instruction and learning.
 Part of the district’s mission is to keep the equipment and programs up-to-date and to provide the proper professional development so that the teachers can effectively integrate the technology into their classrooms.
 The district’s technology department is working to incorporate two sets of technology-related standards—the Massachusetts D.E.S.E.
 Guidelines and the National Educational Technology Standards (NETS).

 We currently cover the following Marblehead-area school district: Marblehead Public Schools.

 Educating Our Parents: Understanding the Marblehead District Curriculum